QuantumAI4Bio/AdaptiveFlow-VS/docs/documentation/troubleshooting.md

 ### Increasing the Command-Verbosity

-The verbosity of the VirtualFlow 2.0 end-user commands (starting with `vflp_ or vfvs_`) can be increased by setting the option `verbosity_commands` in the control file to the value 'debug':
+The verbosity of the AdaptiveFlow end-user commands (starting with `aflp_ or afvs_`) can be increased by setting the option `verbosity_commands` in the control file to the value 'debug':

 ```
 verbosity_commands=debug